Social welfare and health care sector

 Occupational titles in this sector include for example psychiatric nurse, practical nurse, mental health nurse, nurse and mental health instructor.

 The purpose of mental health work is to strengthen factors that protect mental health, and to remove and diminish factors that endanger it.
-The forms of mental health work include guidance and advice, psychosocial support tailored to individual and family needs, coordinating psychosocial support for individuals and communities in sudden and shocking crises, as well as other social welfare services that support an individual’s mental health.
+The forms of mental health work include guidance and advice, psychosocial support tailored to individual and family needs, coordinating psychosocial support for individuals and communities in sudden and shocking crises, as well as other social services that support an individual’s mental health.

 JHL is actively involved in the work of MIELI Mental Health Finland.